*Warning: This article may contain spoilers*

 ‘We are thrilled to be able to continue to tell these stories, with our incredible cast and crew, and can’t wait to be back on the air with season four next year.’

-Who will star in The Handmaid's Tale season 5?
+Who stars in The Handmaid's Tale season 5?

-Given the fact several of the original cast members star in a video announcing the confirmation of a fifth season, we expect to see more of Moss, Bledel and Wiley but there might be a few new faces added to the mix.
+Given the fact several of the original cast members appeared in a video announcing the confirmation of a fifth season, we expect to see more of Moss and Wiley, but there might be a few new faces added to the mix.

-For example, we now know that British actress Zawe Ashton will be joining the season 4 cast, thanks to Miller’s comments to THR, as well as actress Mckenna Grace and actor Reed Birney.
+British actor Zawe Ashton joined the season four cast, thanks to Miller’s comments to THR, as well as actress Mckenna Grace and actor Reed Birney.